 Consider the following UMF concentration list:

 - UMF concentration from 5+ to 9+: Such concentration is comparable to good normal honey with the minimal level of Methylglyoxal not showing strong therapeutic effect.
 This kind of honey is great for regular and continuous use.
-Best products on Amazon: Comvita UMF 5+, Manukora UMF 5+, Tahi UMF 8+
+Check these products: Comvita UMF 5+, Manukora UMF 5+, Tahi UMF 8+

 - UMF concentration from 10+ to 14+: This honey exhibits a medium therapeutic effect and can be called naturopathic medicine substance.
-Best products on Amazon: Comvita UMF 10+, Manukora UMF 10+, Tahi 12+
+Check these products: Comvita UMF 10+, Manukora UMF 10+, Tahi 12+

 - UMF concentration from 15+ to 19+: Such honey has a strong therapeutic effect and is widely used for curing various diseases.
-Best products on Amazon: Comvita UMF 15+, Kiva UMF 15+, Manukora UMF 15+, Happy Walley UMF 18+
+Check these products: Comvita UMF 15+, Kiva UMF 15+, Manukora UMF 15+, Happy Walley UMF 18+

 - UMF concentration from 20+ to 26+: This is concentrated Methylglyoxal honey with maximum biological activity and medical effectiveness.
-Best products on Amazon: Comvita UMF 20+, Kiva UMF 20+, Manukora UMF 20+, Steens 24+, Onuku UMF 25+
+Check these products: Comvita UMF 20+, Kiva UMF 20+, Manukora UMF 20+, Steens 24+, Onuku UMF 25+

 3. MGO Rating